 The Pediatric WWAMI Program encompasses Washington, Wyoming, Alaska, Montana, and Idaho, "WWAMI".
-In the Pediatrics WWAMI program, there are 25 teaching sites, more than 300 volunteer clinical faculty and many more educators teaching in the WWAMI region.
-There are currently 15 sites that can have visiting professors and all site directors and the leadership staff attend an annual retreat.
+In the Pediatrics WWAMI program, there are 37 teaching sites, more than 300 volunteer clinical faculty and many more educators teaching in the WWAMI region.
+There are currently 5 sites that can have visiting professors.
+All site directors and the Pediatric leadership staff attend an annual retreat.

 The Pediatric WWAMI Medical Student Program has in the WWAMI regions (outside of Seattle) compared to Seattle rotations, 17 out of 18 third year clinical sites and 15 out of 31 based fourth year elective sites.
 Greater than 70% of all third year students do the third year clerkship in the WWAMI region, including the WRITE program students.
 The Write program continues to grow and it currently has 17 students in the 2012-2013 academic year.

 The Pediatric WWAMI Resident Program has five established sites.
 Each Pediatric resident during their second year of residency spends 8 weeks (2 blocks) at one of the training sites.
 Each site has its own feel and unique characteristics.
-Beginning in 2012-2013, separate from the traditional 2 block WWAMI rotation, we have the "Alaska Track" categorical residency added to our outstanding residency program.
+Separate from the traditional 2 block WWAMI rotation, we have the "Alaska Track" categorical residency added to our outstanding residency program.

 Visiting Professors are an important part of the WWAMI outreach to the teaching sites, providing informational support and faculty development at the WWAMI training sites.
 A Seattle Children's physician will come to a WWAMI site to do a lecture or Grand Rounds presentation, will discuss cases or advise on patients presented.